 - Counseled English majors about individual progress, and gave advice about the appropriate course of study.

 - Evaluated student research writing and other work using university and department standards for composition.

 - Published a series of literary essays analyzing different themes in the early work of William Shakespeare and his contemporaries.

 Outside of my professional publishing experience, I am also a skilled fiction writer.
 I have a collection of novels published in the women’s fiction genre.
 I first began publishing during my senior year of college, and I have been successfully writing and publishing a novel per year since then.
 During the summer, I spend time touring different regions and attending author readings and book signings for my readers.

-University Professor CV Questions
+Questions for Your University Professor CV

 You write a good CV by doing the following: